Lower your cholesterol naturally

 Don’t push it to the weekend, don’t wait until next Monday.
 Start right now with one of those strategies to lower your cholesterol, and once you start doing it without having to think too hard about it, add another one.

-Make your way slowly but steadily through the entire list, experiment.
+Unless you have specific restrictions, make your way slowly but steadily through the entire list and experiment.
 Give yourself time but work on this and see what your next blood test will tell you.
 Talk to your Doctor of course.
 Your cholesterol levels might require more than just lifestyle changes.
 But remember, whatever your numbers, living a healthier life will always help you move in the right direction.
 You can do this, let’s go!

 Not sure where to start?